mlsecproject/blog.mlsecproject.org/posts/2015/drafts/2015-03-XX_bianco_explainability_in_ML.md

 ###Conclusion
 So I agree with Dr. Chuvakin that explainable ML systems are hard, and in most practical cases, impossible.
 However, this just doesn't bother me because I never expected detailed explanations in the first place.
 Even if I were able to get them, I *certainly* wouldn't have time to evaluate all of them.

 What I *do* expect, though, is that the system provide me some level of acceptable evidence, even at a highly digested level.
-This could be the aformentioned time series graphs to prove that the "shape" of the series was anomalous (even though I don't necessary know *how* that shape was computed).
+This could be the aforementioned time series graphs to prove that the "shape" of the series was anomalous (even though I don't necessary know *how* that shape was computed).
 In some cases, it could even be as simple as just showing me the original log entries that were the inputs to the ML algorithm in the first place and letting me make up my own mind (essentially evaluating how much I trust the machine's judgement, rather than doing a full analysis from scratch).
 I wouldn't want to have to manually validate everything, since that would probably destroy most of the value I wanted to get out of the system in the first place, but it's critical that I **always** have the ability to do so.

 We use ML and other analytics techniques to help us make sense of datasets that are too big for us to process, to complex for us to understand, or both.
 It's not effective (and is probably a waste of time) to expect that we have to understand every step in the process.
 Rather, we need to understand our goals, our data and our algorithms in enough detail that we can develop a comfort level with the fact that we're just not equipped to deal with the problems we developed ML to solve in the first place.

 And that's OK.

+## Seba's general comments

+- About explainability: It may be possible to compare ML explainability to human behavior.
+Do you understand why other people make decisions?
+Sometimes yes, sometimes no. And do you trust them?
+Well, again, sometimes.
+People need to gain your trust if you want to blindly accept what they do.
+It may be possible to do the same with algorithms.
+- Chuvakin is ok with recommendation systems.
+Although you also can't explain the results there, I think that he likes them because the cost of the errors in those algorithms is negligible.
+So nobody is being bothered too much.
+- From the point of view of the creators of the algorithms, it is very desirable to be able to understand why your algorithm produced those results.
+Unfortunately, most of the algorithms can not explain them and therefore the researcher don't know *how* to improve the algorithms.